darvin/darvin/README.md

 I am an ex-Apple iOS/macOS engineer, with deep hands-on experience of integration of CoreML, RealityKit, as well as knowledge of Machine Learning approaches and usage of the on-device ML techniques in the production at scale.
-Durin my time at Apple I was focused on on-device machine learning pipeline development and integration with the Apple-vendored applications, my recent work at the [STC Research Foundation](https://github.com/STCData) was focused on application of NLP and vision, conversational AIs to the macOS/iOS apps.
+During my time at Apple I was focused on on-device machine learning pipeline development and integration with the Apple-vendored applications, my recent work at the [STC Research Foundation](https://github.com/STCData) was focused on application of NLP and vision, conversational AIs to the macOS/iOS apps.